ForensicTools/TheEqualizer-CSEC475-2171-Lee/README.md

 3. Run the setup program
 	-> "sudo python setup.py"
-4. setup.py will install the necessary python modules and will ask your for your plotly username and api_key (To found your api_key look at Section B in the table of contents)
+4. setup.py will install the necessary python modules and will ask your for your plotly username and api_key (To find your api_key look at Section B in the table of contents)
 5. Enter in your username and API Key for Plotly
 6. After the installation is finished; you will be prompted to